JieningLi/deploy-docker-container-aws-ecs/README.md

-## Deploy Docker container on AWS ECS using AWS ECR as container registry
+# Deploy Docker container on AWS ECS using AWS ECR

-This repository demonstrates how to deploy your own Docker container to AWS ECS.
+This repository demonstrates how to deploy your own Docker container to AWS ECS by using AWS ECR as container registry.
+You can use Docker hub for your resistry also.

 ## Prerequisite